University of Southampton: Campuses

-The university has seven educational campuses – five in Southampton, one in Winchester, and one international branch in Malaysia.
+The university has eight educational campuses – five in Southampton, one in Winchester, and two international branches in Malaysia and India.
 The university operates a science park in Chilworth.
 The university also owns sports facilities and halls of residences on a variety of other nearby sites.

 Highfield Campus

 The university's main campus is located in the residential area of Highfield.
 Opened on 20 June 1914, the site was initially used as a military hospital during World War I. The campus grew gradually, mainly consisting of detailed red brick buildings (such as the Hartley library and West building of the Students' Union) designed by Sir Giles Gilbert Scott.
 In 1956, Sir Basil Spence was commissioned to prepare a masterplan of the campus for the foreseeable future.
 This included incorporating the University Road, that split the 59 acre campus in two and the quarry of Sir Sidney Kimber's brickyard that itself was split by a stream.
 Unable to remove the road and the private houses along it, Spence designed many of the buildings facing away from it, using contemporary designs working in concrete, glass and mosaic.
 During recent decades, new buildings were added that contravened the master plan of Spence, such as the Synthetic Chemistry Building and Mountbatten Building (the latter of which was destroyed by fire in 2005).

 In 1991, the Highfield Planning Group was formed within the university under the chairmanship of Tim Holt.
 This led to the development of new buildings such as the Jubilee Sports Hall, Student Services Building and the Institute of Sound and Vibration Research.
 In addition, existing buildings, such as the Hartley Library, were extensively renovated and extended.
 A new masterplan for the Highfield campus was drawn up in 1998 by Rick Mather, who proposed that the University Road should become a tree-lined boulevard backed by white-rendered buildings.
 He also contributed some of the newer buildings such as the Zepler and Gower Buildings.